cchitsiang/awesome-stars/topics.md

 ## testing

+- [argos-ci/argos](https://github.com/argos-ci/argos) - Argos is a visual testing solution that fits in your workflow to avoid visual regression.
+Takes screenshots on each commit and be notified if something changes.
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
 It is designed to create a runtime testing environment to use during your automatic tests.
 - [keploy/keploy](https://github.com/keploy/keploy) - Testing for Developers.
 Toolkit that creates test-cases and data mocks from API calls, DB queries, etc.
 - [DeploySentinel/Recorder](https://github.com/DeploySentinel/Recorder) - A browser extension that generates Cypress, Playwright and Puppeteer test scripts from your interactions 🖱 ⌨